-The Australian Energy Regulator (AER) is seeking feedback on our proposed Significant price reporting guidelines (Guideline) for monitoring and reporting on significant price outcomes under clauses 3.13.7 and 3.13.7A of the National Energy Rules (Rules).
+The Australian Energy Regulator (AER) published the Significant price reporting guidelines (Guideline) for monitoring and reporting on significant price outcomes under clauses 3.13.7 and 3.13.7A of the National Energy Rules (Rules).

-The proposed Guideline is in response to a rule change by the Australian Energy Market Commission (AEMC) in May this year to move away from current prescriptive reporting requirements for high price events, to introduce a new ‘principles-based’ reporting framework.
+The Guideline was developed in response to a rule change by the Australian Energy Market Commission (AEMC) in May 2022 to move away from current prescriptive reporting requirements for high price events, to introduce a new ‘principles-based’ reporting framework.

 This means rather than producing a detailed report every time there is a market price interval above $5000/MWh, we can more effectively target resources to deliver reporting that will be of higher value to stakeholders.

-The proposed guideline gives us greater discretion and flexibility to tailor reports to the drivers of an event and the prevailing market conditions, which in turn will create more targeted and timely reporting, and better market transparency.
+The Guideline gives us greater discretion and flexibility to tailor reports to the drivers of an event and the prevailing market conditions, which in turn will create more targeted and timely reporting, and better market transparency.